-A Wife of Noble Character is currently available in hardcover and ebook, and will be available in paperback August 17, 2017.
+A Wife of Noble Character is currently available in hardcover, paperback, and ebook.

 “A Wife of Noble Character is a wildly unique creation: A social novel that is simultaneously classic and utterly modern.
 I found it sharply insightful, lyrically written, and often laugh-out-loud funny; and could barely put it down until the last page.
 Puig is a talented satirist and a breathtakingly astute observer of character.” - Janelle Brown, author of All We Ever Wanted Was Everything

 "In this vivid, socially acute novel of manners set in Houston, Yvonne Georgina Puig charms us with prose and braces us with insight.
 A masterful, sharp-eyed and eloquent debut." - Janet Fitch, author of White Oleander and Paint It Black

 “A Wife of Noble Character is a stunning debut about love, friendship and the courage it takes to be yourself - in Texas.
 A spirited story with a heart as big as the Lone Star State.” - Aram Saroyan

 A juicy, sprawling comedy of manners about a group of thirtysomethings navigating friendship, love, and their fledgling careers among Houston’s high-powered, oil-money elite.

 Thirty-year-old Vivienne Cally is wealthy in name only.
 Orphaned as a child and raised by a cold but regal aunt, Vivienne was taught to rely on her beauty and Texas tradition, and is expected to marry a wealthy and respectable man who will honor the Cally name.
 Friends with Houston's richest and most prominent families, she's a beloved fixture at the social events big and small, and suffers no shortage of access to some of the city's most eligible bachelors.